Legacy Lock API Deprecation

 Polling for an existing session

-In some multi-application scenarios, where a user logging out of one application needs to be logged out of other applications, an application may have been set up to periodically poll Auth0 using
+In some multi-application scenarios, where Single Log Out is desired (a user logging out of one application needs to be logged out of other applications), an application can be set up to periodically poll Auth0 using

 getSSOData() function performs more work behind the scenes than is needed for this purpose and applications that are not switched to